pburakov/cs/README.md

-This repository was created and used during my preparation for technical interviews as a way to brush up and summarize (and keep) my CS and problem-solving skills.
-Maybe it will be useful to someone else.
+This repository was created and used during my preparation for technical interviews as a way to brush up and summarize my CS and problem-solving skills.
+Maybe it will be useful to someone else one day.
 That's why it's here.

 Have fun!